What are ELGs?

 • Use the journey view to show progress towards goals rather than one-off ticks.

-• Personal, Social & Emotional: Turn-taking, self-regulation strategies.
+• Personal, Social & Emotional: Turn-taking, naming feelings, self-regulation strategies.

-• Literacy: Phonemic awareness, letter formation in meaningful contexts.
+• Literacy: Phonemic awareness, letter formation during meaningful writing.

-• Mathematics: Subitising, composition of number through play.
+• Mathematics: Subitising, composition of number through play and games.

-• Understanding the World: The Natural World via real-world experiences.
+• Understanding the World: The Natural World via real-world experiences and inquiry.

-• Expressive Arts & Design: Creating with materials, being imaginative.
+• Expressive Arts & Design: Creating with materials, revisiting ideas, being imaginative.

 See also: Areas of Learning · Observations/Next Steps · Learning Journal & Journey